Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: Introduction

 \section{Introduction}

 We consider a distributed machine learning setting, in which a central entity, referred to as the \textit{{\master}}, possesses a large amount of data on which it wants to run a machine learning algorithm.
 To speed up the computations, the {\master} distributes the computation tasks to several \textit{worker} machines.
-The workers compute smaller tasks in parallel and send back their results to the {\master}, which then aggregates the results to obtain the desired large computation.
+The workers compute smaller tasks in parallel and send back their results to the {\master}, which then aggregates the results to obtain the desired result of the large computation.
 A naive distribution of the tasks to the workers suffers from the presence of stragglers, i.e., slow or even unresponsive workers \cite{Dean2013, Chen2017}.

-The negative effect of the stragglers can be mitigated by assigning redundant computations to the workers and ignoring the response of the slowest ones, e.g., \cite{Lee2016,tandon2017}.
+The negative effect of stragglers can be mitigated by assigning redundant computations to the workers and ignoring the response of the slowest ones, e.g., \cite{Lee2016,tandon2017}.
 However, in gradient descent algorithms, assigning redundant tasks to the workers can be avoided when a (good) estimate of the gradient loss function is sufficient.
-On a high level, gradient descent is an iterative algorithm requiring the {\master} to compute the gradient of a loss function at every iteration.
+On a high level, gradient descent is an iterative algorithm requiring the {\master} to compute the gradient of a loss function at every iteration based on the current model.
 Simply ignoring the stragglers is equivalent to \ac{sgd} \cite{robbins1951stochastic,cotter2011better}, which advocates computing an estimate of the gradient of the loss function at every iteration~\cite{Chen2017,Dutta2018}.
 As a result, \ac{sgd} trades-off the time spent per iteration with the total number of iterations for convergence, or until a desired result is reached.
-The authors of \cite{Hanna2020} show that for distributed \ac{sgd} algorithms, it is faster for the {\master} to assign tasks to all the workers but wait for only a small subset of the workers to return their results.
-As the algorithm evolves in iterations, in order to improve the convergence speed, the {\master} increases the number of workers it waits for.
-Despite reducing the run-time of the algorithm, i.e., the total time needed to reach the desired result, this strategy requires the {\master} to occupy (and pay for) all the available workers while only using the computations of the fastest ones.
+The authors of \cite{Hanna2020} show that for distributed \ac{sgd} algorithms, it is faster for the {\master} to assign tasks to all the workers, but wait for only a small subset of the workers to return their results.
+In the strategy proposed in \cite{Hanna2020}, called \textit{adaptive $k$-sync}, in order to improve the convergence speed, the {\master} increases the number of workers it waits for as the algorithm evolves in iterations.
+Despite reducing the run-time of the algorithm, i.e., the total time needed to reach the desired result, this strategy requires the {\master} to transmit the current model to all available workers and pay for all computational resources while only using the computations of the fastest ones.